connorskees/connorskees.github.io/content/blog/miniz-optimization.md

         pop     rax
         ret

-; ... several lines of panic handling code is omitted
+; ... several lines of panic handling code are omitted
 ```

 Let's break the disassembly down in chunks.